Kesh-web/Assignment-3-Part-1-NGINX/README.md

 ### Creating the Timer Script

-Next, we will create a timer that runs the script daily at 5:00 PM.
+Next, we will create a timer that runs the script daily at 5:00 AM.
 To do so, write the following command:

 ```bash
 sudo nano /etc/systemd/system/generate-index.timer